 10.2 Feeding Schedule

 Feeding rates, frequency of feeding and time of feeding are important factors to be considered in cage farming.
 Feeding rates and frequencies are related to the age and size of the fish.
 Fish larvae and fry need to be fed on a high-protein diet more frequently.
 When fishes grow bigger, feeding rates and frequencies can be reduced.
 Feeding fish is a labour-intensive activity and the frequency has to be adjusted in such a way that it is economically viable.
 Generally, growth and feed conversion increase with the increase in feeding frequency.
 Feed consumption is also influenced by time of day, season, water temperature, dissolved oxygen levels and other water quality parameters.
-Even though several feeding charts are available, it is better to construct one of your own with information on: days of culture (DOC), fish weight, protein in feed, meal/day, feed consumed as % of body weight, average daily gain (ADG) and feed conversion ratio (FCR).
-Indicative feeding charts for Indian pompano, orange-spotted grouper, Silver Pompano and cobia are given in Table 6, Table 7, Table 8 and Table 9 respectively.
+Even though several feeding charts are available, it is better to construct one of your own with information on: days of culture (DOC), fish weight, protein in feed, meal/day, feed consumed as percent of body weight, average daily gain (ADG) and feed conversion ratio (FCR).
+Indicative feeding charts for Indian Pompano, orange-spotted grouper, Silver Pompano and Cobia are given in Table 6, Table 7, Table 8 and Table 9 respectively.

 Table 6 Growth, Feed and Feeding for Indian Pompano